 Artifacts accepted into the collection generally meet the following basic criteria:

-1. The artifact has an Idaho connection and a known history (who made the item, who used the item, where was it acquired, when was it used, etc.).
+- The artifact has an Idaho connection and a known history (who made the item, who used the item, where was it acquired, when was it used, etc.).

-2. The artifact is in good and stable physical condition.
+- The artifact is in good and stable physical condition.

-4. The artifact can be acquired without restrictions such as requirements for a long-term loan or permanent exhibition of the artifact.
+- The artifact can be acquired without restrictions such as requirements for a long-term loan or permanent exhibition of the artifact.

 What Happens After my Artifact is Accepted into the Collection?

 When Will My Artifact be on Exhibit?

 We cannot guarantee that the ISHS will display an artifact, and only a small fraction of the collection is on exhibit at any one time.
-Regardless of whether or not an artifact is placed on exhibit, it is a valued piece of Idaho history and as part of the collection, artifacts will be preserved to allow future generations to learn about Idaho’s cultural heritage.
+Regardless of whether or not an artifact is placed on exhibit, it is a valued piece of Idaho history.
+As part of the collection, artifacts will be preserved to allow future generations to learn about Idaho’s cultural heritage.